DQL Outer Functions¶

 -

-function cannot be combined with other outer functions.
+Note: The eval function does not support chaining, meaning it cannot be combined with other outer functions.

 - Example: